 Some people drink wine in moderation (one or two glasses a day) for the health benefit.
 This is probably fine.

-According to a UCLA School of Dentistry research study, tooth and gum disease are highly linked to clogging in your carotid arteries (major arteries in the neck that send blood to the brain).
+According to a UCLA School of Dentistry research study, tooth and gum disease are highly linked to clogging in your carotid arteries, major arteries in the neck that send blood to the brain.

 Clogged arteries mean restricted blood flow - which means less oxygen and nutrients for your brain, which can potentially hurt your concentration and memory.
-(See my discussion of carotid artery disease above.)

 So keep your teeth clean and visit the dentist regularly!